cinnData/MLearning/5. Linear regression/README.md

 In machine learning, the term **regression** applies to the prediction of a numeric target.
 Regression models are not necessarily related to a mathematical equation, as in statistical analysis, although an equation is the first idea that comes to our mind when we think about "predicting".

-When the equation is linear, as in
+When the model is based on a linear equation, as in

 <img src="https://render.githubusercontent.com/render/math?math=\large Y = b_0 %2B b_1 X_1 %2B b_2 X_2 %2B \cdots %2B b_k X_k,">

 we have **linear regression**, which is the subject of this chapter.
-The predictions of a linear regression model can typically be improved by more sophisticated techniques, but most analysts start there, because it helps them to understand the data.
+Though the predictions of a linear regression model can usually be improved by more sophisticated techniques, most analysts start there, because it helps them to understand the data.
 An alternative approach, based on **decision trees**, will be discussed later in this course.

 ### Evaluation of a linear regression model